 Then, two nights later, we introduced Alejandro Dinsmore and his company EEVO to the NY Video Community.
-EEVO is a creator-focused platform for high-quality VR content, offering streaming and download functionality across all hardware platforms.
+EEVO is a creator-focused platform for high-quality VR content, offering to stream and download functionality across all hardware platforms.

 EEVO delivers VR experiences to a wide audience by creating a curated distribution system for the best virtual reality content.
 It’s a platform where a select set of visionary creators can share their work with viewers looking to experience the new world of VR storytelling, and from the reaction in the crowd, the creative community is ready to rock.

-Afterward a the social hangout the follows each meetup.
+Afterward, at the social hangout, that follows each meetup.
 And this night the crowd gathered around Alejandro and his Samsung Gear VR rig and basically didn’t want to let him leave.

 Then, two days later, the NY Times announced that the weekend of November 7th and 8th, it would partner with Google to ship a free Google Cardboard headset to all of it’s 1.1 million print subscribers.
 Together the partners will deliver a series of VR short films via the NYT VR app for iOS and Android.
 The app’s first film “The Displaced” follows three refugee children from Syria, South Sudan, and eastern Ukraine.
 This is clearly a new way to present topical stories with video.